davidly/dos_compilers/README.md

   * ntvdm -c -p e
   * ntvdm -c -p ttt

 The Borland Pascal (v1 through v3) products don't support command-line builds, so you have to run the apps, load the source file, and build manually.
-Same for QuickBASIC v2 and v3.
+Same for ZBasic and QuickBASIC v2 and v3.
 For QuickBASIC v2 you must use some emulator other than NTVDM to build; that version directly accesses keyboard hardware in a way that's not emulated in NTVDM.
 DOSBOX works great.

 The ttt benchmark does not run with Microsoft COBOL v1 or v2 because they don't support recursive PERFORM statements.